perlun/logging_library/README.md

   interactive/TTY mode.
 This setting can be useful in scenarios where you would otherwise get double timestamps on each line.

+- `LOGGING_LIBRARY_ENABLE_TIMESTAMPS` - similar to above, but does the
+  exact opposite.
+This is useful for scenarios where the automatic heuristics is not suitable (for example, log output is being redirected to `.log` file).

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then,